-Anyone at UT Dallas but production research projects require a faculty sponsor
+Anyone at UT Dallas!
+Public research projects require a faculty sponsor.

 - Easy – Intuitive user interface and work flow, readily available online training materials, and assistance from ORIS all make it easy to get started.

-- Fully customizable – You are in control of shaping your database.
+- Fully customizable – You are in control of shaping your dataset.

 - Secure – Backed up hourly and hosted in a secure cloud environment.